-Sandringham House, and all its surrounding splendour, is a spectacular site and one that I would highly recommend a visit to, whether you live in Norfolk UK, or whether your visiting Norfolk.
+Sandringham House, and all its surrounding splendour, is a spectacular site and one that I would highly recommend a visit to, whether you live in Norfolk, or whether your visiting Norfolk.

 “Dear Old Sandringham, the place I love better than anywhere else in the world” King George V.

 The history attached to the Sandringham Estate is fascinating and we are so lucky to have this magnificent house on our doorstep.